rcwoodall/fooit/README.md

 ## Questions
 - How do we prevent corruption that has plagued unions?
 - How does this work for government employees?
 - Where is the line with management?
 Many of us get promoted and no longer produce or maintain, how does this work with normal unions?
-Example: Mark Zuckerburg was a developer how does he stand in the union?
-Do we just outlaw conflicts of interests and “boot” people?
-(No offense, “Data”, just an example)

 ## Legal and structure
 - I believe the proper organization under US law is a non profit type 501(c)(5)